mulesoft-assets/template-sfdc2sfdc-opportunity-aggregation/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
-Functional aspect of the Template is implemented on this XML, directed by one flow responsible of conducting the aggregation of data, comparing records and finally formating the output, in this case being a report.
+Functional aspect of the Template is implemented on this XML, directed by one flow responsible of conducting the aggregation of data, comparing records and finally formatting the output, in this case being a report.

 Using Scatter-Gather component we are querying the data in different systems.
 After that the aggregation is implemented in DataWeave 2 script using Transform component.
 Aggregated results are sorted by source of existence: